Minimal model of self-organized clusters with phase transitions in ecological communities: Exact analysis on

 Using Eq. \eqref{eq:clusterProbability}, we can derive a recursion relation for $f(r)$.
 Notice that there are two possibilities for the abundance $N_{i+2}^*$: \begin{enumerate} \item $N_{i+2}^*=1$ with probability $1-p_l$.
 If this case is true, the expected value then reduces to $f(r-2)$. \item $N_{i+2}^*=N^l_1$, i.e., the first species in the large cluster with size $2l$, with probability $p_l$.
 Then we must have $N_{i+2l+3}^*=1$ and the expected value reduces to $f(r-2l-3)$. \end{enumerate} Therefore, we have the recursion relation

 The recursion relation can be solved by assuming an ansatz $f(r)\propto y^r$ for some $y$.
 The possible values of $y$ satisfy

 which is the same as Eq. \eqref{eq:equationForX}, hence the solutions are in the form of $y_i=x_i/x_1$.
 The leading solution is $y_1=1$, which does not decay and corresponds to the unconditional expected value $\left<N_{i+r}^*\right>$.
-The correlation comes from the first subleading solution $y_2=x_2/x_1$.
-In Appendix \ref{subsec:corrLength}, we show that the correlation length is
+The correlation comes from the first subleading solution $y_2=x_2/x_1$, and the correlation length is